Do you know about the endemic Indonesian primate orangutan, which is a rare animal, this orangutan is on the verge of extinction.

 This area is a bit of the original habitat for orangutans.
 The Betung Kerihun National Park area is located in West Kalimantan, bordering Sarawak, Malaysia.

-Visitors who want to see the endemic primate orangutans at this location are expected to use the services of a guide.
-This is nothing but safer when exploring the national park area.
+Visitors who want to see the endemic primate orangutan at this location are expected to use the services of a guide.
+This is none other than to make it safer when exploring the National Park Area.

 2. Tanjung Puting National Park

-Located in Central Kalimantan, this national park is quite popular as a conservation location for endemic primate orangutans.
-One of the camps in this national park is Camp Leakey.
+Located in Central Kalimantan, this National Park is quite popular as a conservation location for the endemic primate orangutan.
+One of the camps in this National Park is Camp Leakey.

 Orangutans are in the area Camp Leakey will be cared for and fed by the staff.
 Visitors who want to see orangutans here cannot be careless, considering that they must pay attention to the visiting schedule that has been made by the officers.